 - County employees assigned to the County Administration Building, Annex, Riddle Block Building or Prosecutor's Office must utilize the employee parking areas provided by the Board of Commissioners.
 Visitor parking is reserved for public use.
-Employee parking spaces are assigned. - Any employee assigned to park at the Administration Building, Annex, Riddle Block Building or the Prosecutor's Office who is unable to park in the assigned space should notify the Security Office, Internal Services Office or Human Resources immediately. - 3) A limited number of parking spaces are reserved for employees with physical disabilities.
-Employees who require accommodation for a physical disability should contact their appointing authority, Department Director, or supervisor as soon as possible so that alternative parking arrangements may be made, as appropriate.
-Eligible employees may be granted a temporary alternative parking assignment.
-An employee with a disabling condition who meets the criteria in ORC §4503.44 must obtain a temporary or permanent disability placard from the Ohio Bureau of Motor Vehicles.
-Upon expiration of the placard, the employee will be reassigned to an employee parking space. - 4) Any employee who violates the parking policy will receive a parking reminder notice.
+Employee parking and employee designated handicap parking spaces are assigned by the Human Resources Department. - 2) Any employee assigned to park at the Administration Building, Annex, Riddle Block Building, or the Prosecutor's Office who is unable to park in the assigned space should notify the Security Office, or the Human Resources Department immediately. - 3) A limited number of parking spaces are reserved for employees with physical disabilities as determined by the Americans with Disabilities Act (ADA) requirements.
+Employees who require accommodation for a physical disability should contact their appointing authority, Department Director, or supervisor as soon as possible so that alternative parking arrangements may be considered by the Human Resources Department on a case-bycase basis an employee with a disabiling condition who meets the criteria in ORC §4503.44 must obtain a temporary or permanent disability placard from the Ohio Bureau of Motor Vehicles. - a.
+An employee must also meet the definition of a disability defined under the ADA to be eligible for an alternative parking arrangement. - b.
+An employee that is temporarily disabled with a short-term disability can request an accommodation for an alternative parking arrangement until their medical condition improves.
+The employee must contact their appointing authority, Department Director, or supervisor as soon as possible so that alternative parking arrangements may be considered by the Human Resources Department on a case-by-case basis. - 4) Any employee who violates the parking policy will receive a parking reminder notice.
 Violations of this policy may also result in disciplinary action by the appropriate appointing authority. - 5) A copy of each parking reminder will be sent to the employee and the employee's appointing authority or Department Director, specifying the number of infractions that have occurred to date.